oniongithub/onions-gs-lua/README.md

 * **Thirdperson Extension** - Allows you to toggle collisions and set a custom distance.
 * **Remove Adverts** - Removes materials that relate to server advertisements.
 * **Hideshots Indicator** - Adds a hideshots indicator to the default GS indicators.
+* **GUI Particles** - Adds circular particles with customizable options to be seen in the GUI.

 ## Miscellaneous
 * **Clean Resetscore** - Saves you when you misstype RS by correcting it before it's sent to the server.